jhorsman/LiveContentBookmarklet/README.md

 * /source/liveContentLogout.js
 * /test                               an offline copy of LiveContent to test offline in the plane

-This bookmarklet is tested with http://sdllivecontent.sdl.com/ in Firefox 34.0
+This bookmarklet is tested with http://sdllivecontent.sdl.com/ in Firefox 34.0 and Chrome 39.